-Whilst this is a private commission, American institutions frequently commission British Artists.
+American institutions also frequently commission British Artists.

-The Union Club in New York, for example, took a lot of trouble to survey both American and British artists before selecting Paul Brason for the portrait of Eric Widing, Deputy Chairman of Christie’s New York.
-In this case sittings took place in the artist’s studio as well as in New York at the Union Club.
+The Union Club in New York, for example, took a lot of trouble to survey both American and British artists before selecting Royal Society of Portrait Painters Member, Paul Brason for the portrait of Eric Widing, Deputy Chairman of Christie’s New York.
+In this case sittings took place in both the artist’s studio and in New York at the Union Club.

 There was a time when the American portrait-painter crossed the ocean to enjoy the favourable climate for patronage, John Singer Sargent and James McNeill Whistler being eminent examples, but now it is the patron from the U.S. who is commissioning the British-based Artist.